fchmainy/awaf_tf_docs/3.migrate/README.md

 The goal is to leverage [the previous import scenario](https://github.com/fchmainy/awaf_tf_docs/blob/main/2.import/README.md) in order to carry and ingest the WAF Policy from one BIG-IP to another while keeping its state through Terraform.

-The WAF Policy and its children objects (parameters, urls, attack signatures, exceptions...) can be tightly coupled to a big-ip AND / OR can be shared across multiple policies depending on the use case.
+The WAF Policy and its children objects (parameters, urls, attack signatures, exceptions...) can be tightly coupled to a BIG-IP AND / OR can be shared across multiple policies depending on the use case.